-I/We, the undersigned (full nar ne of shareholder in print) of (address) being a shareholder of the Company, do hereby appoint (name of proxy) of (address) or failing him/her (name of proxy) of (address) or failing him/her, the chairman of the annual general meeting as my/our proxy to represent me/us, Company to be held virtually at 11:00 a.m. on Monday, 8 May 2023, or at any adjournment thereo ur behalf at the annu Against ual general meeting of the Ordinary resolution number 1: To re-elect PE Burton as director.
-Ordinary resolution number 2: To re-elect JM Kesler as director.
+I/We, the undersigned (full name of shareholder in print)

+of (address)

+being a shareholder of the Company, do hereby appoint (name of proxy)

+of (address)

+or failing him/her (name of proxy)

+of (address)

+In favour of Against Abstain from voting Ordinary resolution number 1: To re-elect TS Dube as director.
+Ordinary resolution number 2: To re-elect RJ Fehrsen as director.
 Ordinary resolution number 3: To re-appoint RJ Fehrsen as member of the audit and risk committee.
 Ordinary resolution number 4: To re-appoint PE Burton as member of the audit and risk committee.
 Ordinary resolution number 5: To re-appoint TS Dube as member of the audit and risk committee.
 Ordinary resolution number 6: To re-appoint KPMG Inc. as the auditor of the Company.
 Ordinary resolution number 7: To pass a non-binding advisory vote on the Company's remuneration policy.
 Ordinary resolution number 8: To pass a non-binding advisory vote on the Company's implementation report on the remuneration policy.
 Special resolution number 1: Approval of remuneration of non-executive directors.
 Special resolution number 2: Approval of right to provide financial assistance as contemplated in section 45 of the Companies Act.

-Please indicate your voting instructions by inserting the number of shares (or a cross should you v wish to vote all of your sh ares) in the space p rovided.
-Signed at on the day of 2023.
-Signature Assisted by (where applicable) (state capacity and full name)
+Please indicate your voting instructions by inserting the number of shares (or a cross should you wish to vote all of your shares) in the space provided.

+Signed at on the day of 2024.

+Signature

+Assisted by (where applicable) (state capacity and full name)